Tokyo – The shopping experience

 Bookcases in use

-Posted by jerry on January 19th, 2007 — Posted in Journal
+Posted by Jerry on January 19th, 2007 — Posted in Journal

 Another busy day – this time putting in the adjustable shelves in keeping with the books that are to inhabit these shelves for a while.
 Sharon has done a sterling job of putting the new sections in order and moving shelf-loads of books form the lounge to the new shelves.
 And the result?
 Here are the finished bookcases with the books in place